-19 - ACT English 19 - ACT Reading 17- ACT Mathematics 80 - COMPASS Writing 83 - COMPASS Reading 27 - COMPASS Algebra 83 - Classic ACCUPLACER Sentence Skills 78 - Classic ACCUPLACER Reading 48 - Classic ACCUPLACER Elementary Algebra 260 - ACCUPLACER NG Writing 252 - ACCUPLACER NG Reading 230 - ACCUPLACER NG QAS REMEDIAL COURSES THAT MAY BE REQUIRED ARE:
+260 - ACCUPLACER NG 80 - COMPASS Writing 83 - Classic ACCUPLACER 19 - ACT English Writing 19 - ACT Reading 83 - COMPASS Reading Sentence Skills

-ACAD 0303 Basic Composition
+17-ACT Mathematics 27 - COMPASS Algebra 78 - Classic ACCUPLACER 252 - ACCUPLACER NG

-ACAD 0213 Reading
+Reading Reading

+230 - ACCUPLACER NG OAS 48 - Classic ACCUPLACER

+Elementary Algebra

+REMEDIAL COURSES THAT MAY BE REQUIRED ARE:

-MATH 0803 Basic Algebra or MATH 1253 Applied Technical Math
+ACAD 0303 Basic Composition ACAD 0213 Reading MATH 0803 Basic Algebra or MATH 1253

+Applied Technical Math

-- Students must complete the following prerequisite courses with a grade of "C" or higher prior to beginning the Practical Nursing program: BIOL 2004 Human Anatomy and Physiology I, BIOL 2014 Human Anatomy and Physiology II, and NUTR 1503 Nutrition.
+Students must complete the following prerequisite courses with a grade of "C" or higher prior to beginning the Practical Nursing program: BIOL 2004 Human Anatomy and Physiology I, BIOL 2014 Human Anatomy and Physiology II, and NUTR 1503 Nutrition (students beginning fall 2020) or NUR 1004 Nursing Assistant (students beginning on or after spring 2021).
 Students may be enrolled in the prerequisite courses at the time of application to the Practical Nursing program.
-Only prerequisites that appear on the student's official transcript at the time of application will count toward the total points for selection. - Students must have a minimum cumulative GPA of 2.0 and be in good academic standing in order to be accepted in to the Practical Nursing program. - Students who have been suspended from UACCM for the possession or use of controlled substances, illicit drugs, or the unlawful possession and use of alcohol will be ineligible to make application to the Practical Nursing program. - Students must submit a Practical Nursing Program Application, including all documentation, by March 1 for the Summer semester or October 1 for the Spring semester.
-If the deadline to submit the application falls on a Saturday, Sunday and/or holiday for which the campus is closed, the deadline will be the next business day in which the campus is open. - Students who are selected for admission into the Practical Nursing program must submit to the Division of Health Professions and Natural Sciences office current proof of tuberculosis screening and/or tuberculosis prevention.
+Only prerequisites that appear on the student's official transcript at the time of application will count toward the total points for selection.

+Students must have a minimum cumulative GPA of 2.0 and be in good academic standing in order to be accepted in to the Practical Nursing program.

+Students who have been suspended from UACCM for the possession or use of controlled substances, illicit drugs, or the unlawful possession and use of alcohol will be ineligible to make application to the Practical Nursing program.

+Students who are selected for admission into the Practical Nursing program must submit to the Division of Health Professions and Natural Sciences office current proof of tuberculosis assessment and clearance; influenza vaccination; hepatitis B vaccination or titer; varicella vaccination or titer; measles, mumps, and rubella (MMR) vaccination; tetanus vaccination; and a current American Heart Association Healthcare Provider CPR certification.

 A mandatory information session will be held at which time information on the required background check will be given; this check must be started before the beginning of the program, and the results must be satisfactory in order to remain in the program.
 By the first day of class, students are required to provide copies of all required documentation to the Division of Health Professions and Natural Sciences office.
 Students failing to submit the required documentation within the prescribed time frame will be removed from the program.

-Practical Nursing Continued

-NURSING-PRACTICAL NURSING